-- Banking: direct or indirect acquisitions of a qualified shareholding (i.e. at least 10%), in banks are subject to approval by regulatory agencies competent for the Republic of Srpska and the Federation of Bosnia & Herzegovina.
+- Banking: direct or indirect acquisitions of a qualified shareholding (i.e. at least 10%), in banks are subject to approval by regulatory agencies competent for Republika Srpska and the Federation of Bosnia and Herzegovina.
 Each further acquisition by the same person of 20%, 30% and 50% of the bank's shareholding is also subject to the approval of the regulatory agencies.
-Also, the acquisition of control over a company by a bank requires prior approval by the respective agencies. - Media: acquisitions of 5% and more shares in an undertaking having a licence to operate in the media sector can be subject to prior approval of the Communications Regulatory Agency of Bosnia & Herzegovina. - Telecommunications: pursuant to the Communications Act (Official Gazette of Bosnia & Herzegovina, nos.
-31/03, 75/06, 32/10 and 98/12), the Communications Regulatory Agency of Bosnia & Herzegovina is empowered to stipulate conditions and actions in view of preventing abuses of significant market power in the telecommunications sector.
-Some of the issued licences in the sector may contain provisions requiring approval of the regulator in the case of acquisitions of qualified shareholdings. - Energy: separate energy regulatory agencies exist for each administrative level, i.e. the country of Bosnia & Herzegovina and the entities of the Republic of Srpska and the Federation of Bosnia & Herzegovina.
-Dependent on the administrative level, an acquisition of qualified shareholding in a licensed operator in the energy sector can be subject to prior approval by the competent regulator.
+Also, the acquisition of control over a company by a bank requires prior approval by the respective agencies. - Insurance: direct or indirect acquisitions of a qualified shareholding (i.e. at least 10%), in insurance or re-insurance companies need to be notified to the regulatory agencies competent for Republika Srpska and the Federation of Bosnia and Herzegovina.
+Each further acquisition by the same person that would result in at least 20%, 33% or 50% shareholding (in Republika Srpska), or at least 20%, 30% or 50% (in the Federation of Bosnia and Herzegovina), or by which the insurance or reinsurance company would become the person's subsidiary, is also subject to a notification to the regulatory agencies. - Leasing: an acquisition or an increase of a substantial shareholding (i.e. 10%, 20%, 33% or 50%) in a leasing company is subject to approval by the Banking Agency of the Federation of Bosnia and Herzegovina. - Media: acquisitions of 5% and more shares in an undertaking having a licence to operate in the media sector can be subject to prior approval of the Communications Regulatory Agency of Bosnia and Herzegovina. - Telecommunications: pursuant to the Communications Act (Official Gazette of Bosnia and Herzegovina, nos 31/03, 75/06, 32/10 and 98/12), the Communications Regulatory Agency of Bosnia and Herzegovina is empowered to stipulate conditions and actions in view of preventing abuses of significant market power in the telecommunications sector.
+Some of the issued licences in the sector may contain provisions requiring approval of the regulator in the case of acquisitions of qualified shareholdings.